-If you actually want to remove Office, you can by following the steps in one of these articles: Uninstall Office from a PC or Windows tablet, Uninstall Office 2011 for Mac, or Uninstall Office 2016 for Mac.
+If you actually want to remove Office, you can by following the steps in one of these articles: Uninstall Office 2016, Office 2013, or Office 365 from a PC, Uninstall Office 2016 for Mac, or Uninstall Office 2011 for Mac.

 Watch the video or follow the steps below the video to learn how to deactivate an Office 365 install.

 On your My Account page, choose Install.

 On the Install page, choose Deactivate Install next to the name of the computer or tablet that has the install you want to remove.